photo by Bill Anders (1968), courtesy NASA

 In 2020, the coronavirus has put the whole world on hold.
 This offers a truly unique opportunity to take a look behind the backdrop of the Anthropocene.

 We’ve virtually ruined our relationship with the planet.
 Like the climate and biodiversity crises, but with a much more immediate effect, the pandemic is a result of human activity.
 Especially of our global economic and financial systems, with their emphasis on endless compound growth and the need to exploit nature to the fullest, in an increasingly violent maelstrom of people, money and goods, with no regard for the consequences.
-But there is no Planet B. Behind the backdrop, we discover, there is no behind the backdrop.
+But there is no Planet B. Behind the backdrop, we realize, there is no behind the backdrop.

 © Douglas Magno/AFP, via Getty Images

 Rewind back to 1968.
 Earthrise.
 Let's imagine coming from behind the moon and seeing the blue planet looming in front of us.
 The image is emotional and inspirational.
 Where can we land?
-Can we re-settle on Earth, as it were, in a sustainable balance with other lifeforms?
+Can we re-settle on Earth, as it were, in a sustainable balance with all other lifeforms?
 Can we, as philosopher Bruno Latour puts it, redesign our living environments ‘as that on which a terrestrial depends’ and always ask ourselves ‘what other terrestrials also depend on it?’

-head curator DOWN TO EARTH
+chief curator DOWN TO EARTH